vhdmsm/tg_crawler/README.md

 ## **Usage** ##

-For running this cute crawler, first you need to compile [my forked version of tgCLI](https://github.com/vhdmsm/tg) with the following command:
+For running this cute crawler, first you need to compile [my forked version of tg CLI](https://github.com/vhdmsm/tg).
+I fixed some of tg issues that causes tg to crash.
+After compiling tg with `make` command, run it using the following command:
 ```
 ./bin/telegram-cli -k server_pub -p 4458 --json
 ```